thedeeno/suitable/README.md

 It also houses the `unicorn` config for use in production.

-The server following environment variables to be configured and will complain on boot if they're missing:
+The server expects the following environment variables to be configured and will complain on boot if they're missing:

   - `TWILIO_SID`
   - `TWILIO_TOKEN`